Ultimate Casselton Real Estate Investing Guide for 2026

 Price to rent ratio

-The price to rent ratio (p/r) equals the median real estate price divided by the annual median gross rent.
-A low p/r tells you that higher rents can be set.
-The higher rent you can collect, the more quickly you can recoup your investment capital.
-You don’t want a p/r that is low enough it makes acquiring a residence preferable to leasing one.
-You could give up renters to the home buying market that will leave you with unused rental properties.
-Nonetheless, lower p/r ratios are generally more desirable than high ratios.
+The price to rent ratio (p/r) equals the median property price divided by the yearly median gross rent.
+A low p/r indicates that higher rents can be charged.
+You want a low p/r and larger rental rates that will repay your property faster.
+You don't want a p/r that is so low it makes buying a residence better than renting one.
+This may drive renters into buying a home and expand rental unoccupied ratios.
+However, lower p/r ratios are ordinarily more acceptable than high ratios.

 Median Gross Rent

-Median gross rent can show you if a location has a stable rental market.
-You need to find a steady growth in the median gross rent over time.
+Median gross rent can tell you if a city has a stable lease market.
+The market's recorded data should demonstrate a median gross rent that steadily increases.

 Median Population Age